GfSE/SAF-Specification/README.md

 # SAF Specification Dev Branch
-Disclaimer: **The System Architecture Framework specification is a work in progress document.**
+This is the System Architecture Framework specification. **It is work in progress.**

-The Fire Forest Detection example, SAF_FFDS, is based on the following publication **SYSMOD - The Systems Modeling Toolbox, 3rd edition** **Pragmatic MBSE with SysML, Tim Weilkiens**
+The Fire Forest Detection example, SAF_FFDS, is based on the publication **SYSMOD - The Systems Modeling Toolbox, 3rd edition Pragmatic MBSE with SysML, Tim Weilkiens**

 # Viewpoint Grid
-This is the grid of Viewpoints organized in Domains as rows and Aspects as columns
+The Viewpoints are organized a Grid, havin **Domains** as rows and **Aspects** as columns

 ![SAF Grid](diagrams/SAF_FFDS_view_grid.svg)